Frequently Asked Questions

 How do I visualize my openclaw.json?

 Paste the contents of your ~/.openclaw/openclaw.json into the input area on the ClawChart homepage, or use the "Upload file" button.
 The graph renders instantly.
-You can also click "Try with example" to see a demo multi-agent graph.
+You can also click "Try with example" to see a demo multi-agent graph. ⚠️ Security reminder: Always remove API keys and tokens before pasting your config — use a .env file for sensitive credentials.

 Does ClawChart support JSON5 format?